skienzmatishun/rippreport/content/p/scoop-on-poop/index.md

   rank: 10
 summary: Fairhope officials fabricated official stories to cover up major sewage contamination at the public pier while shifting blame away from a favored city contractor.
-Investigative records prove city staff secretly gathered water samples to hide municipal infrastructure failures from state environmental regulators.
+Investigative records show city staff secretly gathered water samples to hide municipal infrastructure failures from state environmental regulators.
 The Ripp Report cuts through the official lies to reveal what really polluted the bay.
 ---